 2020 Google Ranking Signals

-You should always consult with a professional link-building service to help build out links to your business, but focusing on the right information is important for the purpose of building your ranking in Google’s local SERP.
+You should always consult with a professional link building service to help build out links to your business, but focusing on the right information is important for the purpose of building your ranking in Google’s local SERP.

 The first thing to focus on is making sure that the information on your site is up to date and listed properly, this means your location (physical address, ) the name of your business, and contact details are as up to date as possible (as a side note, this information should be on every page and should be easy to find) and that Google has this information listed in its index of businesses.

 The second thing is a bit more complicated and sometimes takes an SEO expert’s help.
 Once you know your information is up-to-date, you should focus on building local citations for your business.
-Local citations are basically online mentions of the location and contact info of your business from local business directories.
-Google Business is an example as is Yelp and many others.
-The important point is to build a list of as many as possible so that your business is more likely to show up in search results.

 You can look at this as a sort of list of people who know who you are on the internet, after all, it’s basically a popularity contest and you’re aiming to be Homecoming King (or Queen).